FINDING NOAH MOVIE WEBSITE HERE

 ABOUT LEAD MOUNTAINEER KEVIN DeVRIES

-As a Lead Mountaineer for ARK SEARCH, LLC from 2009-2013, Kevin assisted a group of professional archeologists, geologists, geophysicists and engineers conducting 3-D Ground Penetrating Radar (GPR) and Electrical Resistivity Surveys on Mt.
+As a Lead Mountaineer for ARK SEARCH, LLC from 2009-2013, Kevin assisted a group of professional archeologists, geologists, geophysicists and engineers conducting 3-D Ground Penetrating Radar (GPR), Electrical Resistivity and Seismic Surveys and Archeological Excavations on Mt.
 Ararat’s nearly 17,000 Ft.
 Eastern Plateau; a frozen, unforgiving, lunar-like landscape the size of several football fields famed for its mercurial temperament in the mythic pantheon of “mountain gods.”
 Directed by real-time satellite imagery, these sub-surface technologies penetrated Ararat’s ice cap to reveal anomalies beneath the ice of peculiar similarity to the biblical dimensions of Noah’s Ark.
 Upon the Eastern Plateau, modern technology and ancient lore converged on a crevassed ice field that has fractured mankind’s imagination since civilizations rebirth.
 Technical “witnesses” supported by anecdotal eyewitness accounts throughout the ages, led to one of the most herculean excavation attempts in the history of archeological exploration.

 Nature still has secrets which she cannot be forced to reveal.
 When one seeks to penetrate the mysteries of the world, their guardian rises in one form or another to forbid our approach. – Brigadier General Charles Bruce, CB, MVO.